Last updated on April 21st, 2021

 In fact, I used it on two subsequent trips until it broke in half due to the stress of blackfin attacks.
 I still have the top half in my tackle box as a reminder of all the fun and fish it supplied.
-Not only did I catch all those blackfin, but I also caught a yellowfin, two rainbow runners, two king mackerel, twelve vermillion snapper, four mahi-mahi, and a few other reef fish.
+Not only did I catch all those blackfins, but I also caught a yellowfin tuna, two rainbow runners, two king mackerel, twelve vermillion snapper, four mahi-mahi, and a few other reef fish.

 I caught so many fish, I had to go buy another large ice chest to supplement the two I brought with me.
 Needless to say, after this, I was hooked.
 Anytime you have to buy more storage space for the fish you just caught, is a good time.

 Here’s how the trip works.
 You get on the boat by 7:00 a.m.
 The boat leaves at 7:30 and travels for several hours until it reaches the deep reefs where vermillion snapper, amberjack, grouper, and other assorted fish stack up.
 The captain (usually Matt on these trips) will spend several hours putting you on prime fishing reefs during the day.